Shopping Cart

 Impro is an excellent book for someone just starting out in improv, and worthwhile reading for people who've been doing it for a while.
 Discusses a lot of basic theory, and explores the nature of spontaneity.

 Subtitled Improvisation and the Theatre, the book is divided into four sections, Status, Spontaneity, Narrative Skills, and Masks and Trance, arranged more or less in the order a group might approach them.
 Impro sets out the specific techniques and exercises that Keith Johnstone has himself found most useful and most stimulating.
 The result is both an ideas book and a fascinating exploration of the nature of spontaneous creativity.
+It will open your mind and provide food for thought for the inner child and inner artist.

 What people say:

 "Impro ought to be required reading not only for theatre people generally but also for teachers, educators, and students of all kinds and persuasions.
-Readers of this book are not going to agree with everything in it; but if they are not challenged by it, if they do not ultimately succumb to its wisdom and whimsicality, they are in a very sad state indeed… Johnstone seeks to liberate the imagination, to cultivate in the adult the creative power of the child… Deserves to be widely read and tested in the classroom and rehearsal hall… Full of excellent good sense, actual observations and inspired assertions." — CHOICE: Books for College Libraries
+Readers of this book are not going to agree with everything in it; but if they are not challenged by it, if they do not ultimately succumb to its wisdom and whimsicality, they are in a very sad state indeed… Johnstone seeks to liberate the imagination, to cultivate in the adult the creative power of the child… Deserves to be widely read and tested in the classroom and rehearsal hall… Full of excellent good sense, actual observations and inspired assertions." — CHOICE

 About the Author: